Kitchen Divas

 Jump to Recipe Print Recipe

 This chocolate cinnamon rolls recipe is easy and delicious!
 It's filled with cinnamon and chocolate flavors, cinnamon chocolate filling, and a rich, delicious chocolate icing and chocolate chips or chunks.
-It's a decadent dessert - or breakfast, for that matter - that's so much easier to make than you might think!
+Chocolate chip cinnamon rolls are a decadent dessert - or breakfast, for that matter - that's so much easier to make than you might think!

 My husband and son will eat as many delicious chocolate chip cinnamon rolls as I have made, and they'll often ask if there are any more hidden away somewhere.